shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-2.md

 ## New GLSL 3.00 ES Shader

 And here comes our new shader: GLSL 3.00 ES!
-This new version brings in a bunch of new features that are not in GLSL 1.00!
-But the grammar is changed at some point, so it can be quite suffering at the beginning.
+This new version brings in a bunch of new features that are not in GLSL 1.00.
+But the grammar changed at some point, so it can be quite painful converting over at the start.

 Note that a shader in GLSL 1.00 is still fully supported in a WebGL 2 context.
-It's only the GLSL 3.00 ES grammar that doesn't have a backwards compatibility with GLSL 1.00 one.
+It's only the GLSL 3.00 ES grammar that doesn't have backwards compatibility with GLSL 1.00.
-And Only when a `#version 300 es` tag added at the top of the shaders will the GLSL 3.00 ES version turned on.
+Only when a `#version 300 es` tag is added at the top of the shaders will the GLSL 3.00 ES version turned on.

-We will simply list a bunch of new features and new built-in functions in GLSL 3.00 ES below.
+We will quickly list here a bunch of new features and new built-in functions in GLSL 3.00 ES.

 * Layout qualifiers